cassiobotaro/dotfiles/README.md

-# dotfiles
+# Botaro toolbelt
-:floppy_disk:  A series of settings
+:package:  A series of settings and useful scripts